bluekeys/DeepNotes/README.md

 ## Development

+> **Note:** Commit message hooks (used to enforce commit message style) are not installed until you run `pnpm install`.
+This step sets up [Husky](https://typicode.github.io/husky/) to automatically check your commit messages using commitlint.
+If you make commits before running `pnpm install`, the commit hooks will not be active and your messages may not be checked.

 ```console
 git clone https://github.com/bluekeys/DeepNotes && cd DeepNotes && cp template.env .env && pnpm install && pnpm run repo:build && docker-compose up -d
 ```